Wasserstein Robust Performative Prediction via Lagrangian Relaxation: Conclusion

 \section{Conclusion}

 In this paper, we introduced a distributionally robust performative prediction framework grounded in empirical data distributions.
 To address the inherent discrepancy between the empirical and true distributions, we employed a decision-dependent Wasserstein ambiguity set centered on the empirical distribution to encompass the true distribution.
-By leveraging Lagrangian relaxation and strong duality, we transformed the robust objective into a computationally tractable form, allowing the optimization problem to be solved directly at the sample level.
+By leveraging Lagrangian relaxation and strong duality, we transformed the robust objective into a computationally tractable form.
 Within this framework, we defined robust performative stable points and the robust performative optimum.
-We developed two iterative algorithms: repeated risk minimization and repeated gradient descent to find the stable points.
-We proved that under standard regularity conditions, both algorithms converge to a stable point in the exact setting, or to a bounded neighborhood thereof in the presence of approximation errors.
-Furthermore, we established theoretical bounds on the parameter distance and risk gap between the attainable robust stable points and the global performative optimum.
-These results demonstrate that the distributionally robust performative prediction framework effectively mitigates the impact of strategic manipulation while maintaining robust performance under distributional uncertainty.
+We developed DR-RRM and DR-RGD algorithms to iteratively find the stable points.
+We proved that under standard regularity conditions, both algorithms converge to a stable point in the exact setting, or to a bounded neighborhood in the presence of approximation errors.
+Furthermore, we established theoretical bounds on the parameter distance and risk gap between the robust stable points and the global performative optimum.
+These results show that the distributionally robust performative prediction framework effectively mitigates the impact of strategic manipulation while maintaining robust performance under distributional uncertainty.
+Future work will explore extending this framework to multi-agent game-theoretic settings.